miqqie/pp_skillmap_portal/intro_to_javascript.md

 | `.*?` | Any characters, as few as possible (lazy match) |
 | `[^\x20-\x7E]` | Any character *not* in the printable ASCII range |

+---

 ### `JSON.parse()` and `JSON.stringify()`

+These two functions convert between JavaScript objects and their string representation.

 ```javascript
 // Unpack a compressed JSON string into a usable object